Subscript and superscript

 Example of subscript and superscript.
 In each example the first "2" is professionally designed, and is included as part of the glyph set; the second "2" is a manual approximation using a small version of the standard "2".
 The visual weight of the first "2" matches the other characters better.
 (The top typeface is Adobe Garamond Pro; the size of the subscript is about 62% of the original characters, dropped below the baseline by about 16%.
 The second typeface is Myriad Pro; the superscript is about 60% of the original characters, raised by about 44% above the baseline.)

 A subscript or superscript is a character (such as a number or letter) that is set slightly below or above the normal line of type, respectively.
 It is usually smaller than the rest of the text.
 Subscripts appear at or below the baseline, while superscripts are above.
 Subscripts and superscripts are often used in formulas, mathematical expressions, and specifications of chemical compounds and isotopes, but have many other uses as well.

 In professional typography, subscript and superscript characters are not simply ordinary characters reduced in size; to keep them visually consistent with the rest of the font, typeface designers make them slightly heavier (i.e. medium or bold typography) than a reduced-size character would be.
 The vertical distance that sub- or superscripted text is moved from the original baseline varies by typeface and by use.

 In typesetting, such types are traditionally called "superior" and "inferior" letters, figures, etc., or just "superiors" and "inferiors".
 In English, most nontechnical use of superiors is archaic.
 Superior and inferior figures on the baseline are used for fractions and most other purposes, while lowered inferior figures are needed for chemical and mathematical subscripts.

 Uses

 The four common locations of subscripts and superscripts.
-The typeface is Myriad Pro.
+The typeface is Liberation Sans.

 A single typeface may contain sub- and superscript glyphs at different positions for different uses.
 The four most common positions are listed here.
 Because each position is used in different contexts, not all alphanumerics may be available in all positions.
 For example, subscript letters on the baseline are quite rare, and many typefaces provide only a limited number of superscripted letters.
 Despite these differences, all reduced-size glyphs go by the same generic terms subscript and superscript, which are synonymous with the terms inferior letter (or number) and superior letter (or number), respectively.
 Most fonts that contain superscript/subscript will have predetermined size and orientation that is dependent on the design of the font.